DGA Reveals: Dairy Is Essential to Healthy Eating Patterns

 Dairy Helps Fill Nutrient Gaps

 All five food groups are important, but Americans are missing the mark on four of them.
-The DGA recommends Americans eat more vegetables, fruits and dairy as well as whole grains to increase their intake of calcium, potassium, dietary fiber and vitamin D, identified as nutrients of public health concern.
+The DGA recommends Americans eat more vegetables, fruits and dairy as well as beans and whole grains to increase their intake of calcium, potassium, dietary fiber and vitamin D; nutrients identified as dietary components of public health concern that are often underconsumed.

 - Milk is the number one food source of nine essential nutrients in the diets of American children and six essential nutrients for adults.

 When it comes to the DGA, we all play a role in supporting healthy eating patterns and empowering people to explore how those patterns fit their lives.
-I encourage you to share the many health benefits of dairy and ideas on how to incorporate dairy in a healthy diet, including some of our delicious dairy-forward recipes.
+I encourage you to share the many health benefits of dairy and ideas on how to incorporate it into a healthy diet, including some of our delicious dairy-forward recipes.

 Interested in the science?
 Stay up to date on our latest research.